duopeng/Large-gene-family-search-pipeline/README.md

 ## Getting Started
 The scripts folder contains scripts and input files for a working example, in which the the T cruzi genome is searched for mucin gene family members

-To start the example search: just execute the shell script file "start_search.sh".
+To start the example search, you have to first configure the following two parameter in the shell script file "start_search.sh"
+BLASTN_path=""      #path to blastn program makeblastdb_path="" #path to makeblastdb program then execute the shell script file "start_search.sh".
 For example "bash start_search.sh"

 To start your custom search, please configure parameters in the shell script file "start_analysis.sh" (using a text editor).